 Hence, in 2 s, wave has travelled 2m in positive x-direction.

 = +0.5 m/s

-Sol: Since coefficient of t and x are opposite signs, wave is travelling along negative x-direction.
+Sol.
+Since the coefficient of t and x are opposite signs, the wave is travelling along negative x-direction.
 Further,

 Speed of wave =

 Amplitude = maximum value of y